Are marriage boundaries a reasonable option for the suffering spouse in a difficult marriage?

 The reason some couples struggle with the idea of boundaries in marriage is because they see limits as the end, not the facilitator.

-But the purpose of marriage boundaries is to help spouses become more like Christ so the marriage can thrive; they are a vehicle to get a marriage to a healthier place.
+But the purpose of marriage boundaries is understand where one person ends and the other begins.
+Boundaries are a vehicle to get a marriage to a healthier place.

 They create room, so the struggling spouse has clear-er vision.
 Boundaries force us to walk in tough love when we’d rather hide, or do our thing.